What are VAX Computer Systems?

 2. CISC Design

-The VAX architecture is a classic example of the CISC design.
+The VAX architecture is a classic example of the Complex Instruction Set Computing (CISC) design.
 Hence, they have a rich, complex instruction set that allows for the efficient execution of various operations.

 Also, VAX computer systems use variable-length instruction formats that support numerous addressing modes.
 Such flexibility enhances the system’s task-handling capabilities.
 The architecture features 16 general-purpose registers that are labeled R0 to R15.
 Some have special uses, like the Argument Pointer and Stack Pointer.
 This setup aids in efficient memory management.